arcana-network/dkg-smart-contract/README.md

 # DKG Smart Contract

 This repository contains sources of DKG Smart Contract used by Arcana DKG protocol.
 It keeps track of DKG nodes and its epochs.

-We have made it public for transparency.
+This repository is public for reference purpose and transparency.

 ## ⚙️ Installation